labgem/PANORAMA/README.md

 [//]: # (You can find more information on the installation [here]&#40;link_read_the_doc&#41;)

+---

 # PANORAMA overview

 ## Input files

 PANORAMA can process multiple pangenomes at a time.
-The common input file of most of the commands is a *TSV* file with 2 columns.
+The common input file of most of the commands is a *TSV* file with two columns.
 In the following we will name this file *pangenomes.tsv*

 | Name       | Path               |